Music Students – Protect your most important asset

 After ‘retiring’ from playing professionally I went to work in music education and found that occupational health is not firmly embedded into the curriculum.
 Furthermore, education managers seem to think that foam earplugs are suitable hearing protection for musicians.
 Would you give dark/tinted safety goggles to a Student doing intricate soldering or using a drill?
 No. So why give an auditory block to a musician?

 In the light of this, ACS launched a campaign for hearing conservation in education and offering affordable high-fidelity hearing protection solutions.
-This has received positive support from the British Tinnitus Association and Help Musicians UK together with respected music-education institutions including the Royal Northern College of Music, Royal Academy of Music and Chetham’s School of Music.
+This has received positive support from the British Tinnitus Association, Help Musicians UK and Ibiza Loves Ears together with respected music-education institutions including the Royal Northern College of Music, Royal Academy of Music and Chetham’s School of Music.

 George Odam, Emeritus Professor at Bath Spa University and Fellow of the Guildhall School, has been a champion of this subject for a while.
 He recently undertook a research project inquiring into the health of music students.
 After a one-year pilot study, worrying statistics were found showing that 26% of students had tinnitus and 17% had hearing loss.
 The seriousness of these statistics needs professional medical investigation.